CAIJ-UW/ATIP-OCR/README.md

 ```
 python3 OCR-converter.py -i Sample-Files/A-2017-00078.pdf -o A-2017-00078
 ```
-Enter this into your Terminal, sit back, and relax!
-(But don't mess with anything in the master folder until the code is completely finished running!).
+Enter this into your Terminal, sit back, and relax (but don't mess with anything in the master folder until the code is completely finished running!).
 The end result will be a single .txt file in the output subfolder you created by the same name as the pdf file you processed (e.g., A-2017-00078.txt).

 ### Next Steps
 You are now ready to run the Tesseract's OCR engine on your own image format text files, whether it be an ATI/FOI disclosure, a series of public records images from the archive, or any other kind of image format document.
 If it is a pdf format ATI/FOI disclosure that you wish to process, this should be a simple matter of following and adapting the steps above.
 If it is a folder of images you wish to process, you are going to need to first compile them into a single pdf file (assuming you don't wish to alter the python converter script, of course).
 To compile your image files into a single pdf, there are lots of free tools you can use online (and, yes, you could also do this in python!).